Japan (Very Carefully) Drops Plastic Explosives Onto An Asteroid

 [SCI] The deployable camera, DCAM3, successfully photographed the ejector from when the SCI collided with Ryugu’s surface.
 This is the world’s first collision experiment with an asteroid!
 In the future, we will examine the crater formed and how the ejector dispersed. pic.twitter.com/eLm6ztM4VX— HAYABUSA2@JAXA (@haya2e_jaxa) April 5, 2019

 The asteroid is a barren piece of rock known as Ryugu, which measures less than a mile across and orbits between the Earth and Mars.
-Researchers believe Ryugu may be similar to the early space rocks that glommed together to make planets, including Earth.
+Researchers believe Ryugu may be similar to the early space rocks that merged to make planets, including Earth.

 "These particular asteroids are the precursors to what Earth was made from," Connolly says.
 Ryugu is rich in carbon, and minerals on its surface contain water and so-called prebiotic compounds that could have started life on this planet.